golemfactory/golem-gpu-live/README.md

 1. Default: When you boot your system with this option, it will automatically run the wizard without any user intervention.
 The wizard will guide you through the necessary setup steps, and if there are no errors, it will proceed to start the GolemSP software.

-2. No Autostart: By choosing this option during boot, you will skip the wizard entirely, and your system will automatically log you into TTY1.
+2. NO AUTOSTART: By choosing this option during boot, you will skip the wizard entirely, and your system will automatically log you into TTY1.
+Note that `golemsp` won't be start neither.

+> Remark: Using NO AUTOSTART allows you to reset password for `golem` user.

 ### Automatic TTY1 Login on Wizard Issues